 You can read about the different textures and look at pictures, but nothing compares to walking on the grass to get a feel for it.
 Come by a Super-Sod store to compare the textures in our sod demonstration gardens.
 We don’t mind if you take your shoes off for the full effect!

 How Much Maintenance Will This Take?

 You may love pushing or riding a lawn mower on Saturday morning, or you may dread every time you bring it out of the garage.

 If you cringe when thinking of balancing fertilizer schedules, you may be a candidate for a low-maintenance grass like TifBlair Centipede.
 If you pride yourself on maintaining your lawn and can’t wait to measure out your fertilizer, you may not mind a grass with a higher maintenance level like Emerald Zoysia, which requires a reel lawn mower.

-If you prefer ultra-low maintenance, select a Husqvarna Automower® to go along with your new lawn.
-This quiet, battery-powered robotic lawn mower provides an always-mowed lawn, and the tiny grass clippings act as natural fertilizer.
+If you prefer ultra-low maintenance, install a robotic lawn mower to go along with your new lawn.
+A quiet, battery-powered robotic mower provides an always-mowed lawn, and the tiny grass clippings act as natural fertilizer.

 How Much Do I Want to Spend?

 Here’s the big question.
 New lawn projects can range from hundreds to thousands of dollars, and your budget will largely be a determining factor in your grass type.
 Don’t worry!
 There are types of turf for each budget.
 Even if you don’t want to sod the entire yard, you can sod part of the yard and seed the remainder if you select Elite Tall Fescue, Zenith Zoysia, or TifBlair Centipede.

 If you're ready to determine your lawn's perfect match we'll be happy to help!
 Come by a Super-Sod store or call us at 888-360-1125 so our turfgrass experts can answer all of your questions to help in choosing the best lawn for your new yard!